shadowbeast0/Voice-Assistant/README.md

 ## Notes

 - `.env` files are not included for security reasons.
 You will need to create your own and provide necessary values such as Gemini API keys and MongoDB connection strings.
+A template is kept in the `backend` folder for reference.
 - After cloning the project, run `npm install` in both the `frontend` and `backend` directories to install dependencies.
 - Use `npm run dev` or equivalent scripts to start the development servers.